ONElua/AdrenalineBubbleManager/README.md

 ### NOTE: ###
 Because a lot of PSP Homebrews have the same TitleID, the shotcuts of homebrew will be created like PSPEMUXXX.<br>

-### Changelog 6.00 ###
-- Added option to inject only the game's Manual.<br>

-### Changelog 5.30 ###
-- Fixed error when creating multi-bubbles, now each bubble gets its own name.<br>

-### Changelog 5.27 ###
-- Added an option to use the filename ("example".iso) to rename bubbles made with ABM.<br>
-- Added compatibility with Adrenaline Bubble Booter v1.1.<br>

-### Changelog 5.26 ###
-- Fix typo in spanish.txt.<br>

-### Changelog 5.25 ###
-- Added option Lmans new customizable options such as:<br>
-	"Suspend game" Stop the game running on the psp when PS button is pressed.<br>
-	"Enable/Disable Plugins" very self explainatory.<br>
-	"NonpDRM Engine" Load content using Quickrazor's plugin.<br>
-	"High Memory" Force high memory layout.
-(Disabled for GTA Native Resolution Patch)<br>
-	"Change game cpu clock speed" Improves loading speed and game response depending of chosen speed.<br>
-- Allows to load selected language at start: English or Custom", loads chosen language if set as default (ABM only not bubbles).<br>
-- For Adrbubblebooter changelog visit its website [AdrBooterv1.0](https://sites.google.com/site/theleecherman/adrbubblebooter/vpkedition)

-### Changelog 5.24 ###
-- Added compatibility with adrenaline 6.9 thanks to LMAN.<br>
-- For Adrbubblebooter changelog visit its website [AdrBooterv1.0](https://sites.google.com/site/theleecherman/adrbubblebooter/vpkedition)

-### Changelog 5.23 ###
-- Now Manual folder is detected at resources injection option.<br>
-- Download Manual option added to online resources injection.<br>
-- Vitabubbles repo updated with lots of new resources.<br>

-### Changelog 5.22 ###
-- Fixed template.xml and framesXX.png when injecting images.<br>
-- Added option to inject game Manual to bubbles.<br>

-### Changelog 5.21 ###
-- Added Bubble fix option to START menu for fixing bubbles asking to install adrbblbooter on every boot.<br>
-- Fix menucolor.bin.<br>
-- Added FullBubble-Non Streched in inject resources.<br>

-### Changelog 5.20 ###
-- Added PS button option to Extra Settings menu.<br>
-- Added PS button option to Edit Bubble Settings menu.<br>
-- Added description for the options in Edit Bubble menu.<br>
-- Now you can set an image as boot.png again and inject the desired image, should be 480*272.<br>

-### Changelog 5.19 ###
-- Added compatibility with adrenaline 6.8 thanks to LMAN.<br>
-- For Adrbubblebooter changelog visit its website [AdrBooterv0.9](https://sites.google.com/site/theleecherman/adrbubblebooter/vpkedition)

-### Changelog 5.18 ###
-- Now the preview images look more like ABM made bubbles when switching from full to non stretched option with L button.<br>
-- Now the preview icons download is done by threads in function Online Resources.<br>

-### Changelog 5.17 ###
-- Added option to download resources and inject them un the desired ABM bubble.<br>

-### Changelog 5.16 ###
-- Re-add edit bubble path.
-Only when the path to the game does not exist<br>

-### Changelog 5.15 ###
-- Removed option show pic with triangle button.<br>
-- Added Batch Installation Option by pressing triangle button for non installed content.<br>
-- Now you can uninstall non linked bubbles per batch.<br>

-### Changelog 5.14 ###
-- Use Default Title option added to Submenu (START) enable it to skip the renaming process.<br>
-- Now when creating 2 or more bubbles you'll have to rename all the bubbles before the creating process begins.<br>

-### Changelog 5.13 ###
-- Now you can select the SetPack for each bubble.
-Press R on the selected game.<br>
-- Fixed error with the STITLE when creating bubbles (max length 52).<br>

-### Changelog 5.12 ###
-- Added PSP/PSX image set for bubble creation.<br>
-- Added option description at submenu.<br>
-- Added Adrenaline customized option enable/disable to ABM submenu.<br>
-- Added a new bubble color similar to original PSP/PSX bubbles.<br>
-- Added chinese support (download font from github repo and place at ux0:data/ABM/font)<br>

 ### Controls ###